delhatch/Pure_Mandel/README.md

 2) The engines consume 20 of the 9-bit embedded multiplier blocks.
 With 12 engines, 93% of them are used, so if any reductions are possible here it would allow for more engines to be instantiated.

+3) It would be interesting to implement the ability to use the DE2-15 buttons to zoom in on the mandelbrot image.